 Anyway, it indeed looked like a 520 sector mask put on a 512 sector disk so obviously, as my first attempt, I tried to mimic the original EMC disk format.
 I’ve carved an empty first 520-byte sector out of an image dump.
 Notice a highlighted part that serves as a separator

 Then I wrote a super lame and inefficient bash script that simply writes this sector(file) all over the stock SATA drive. (scripts link on the bottom of this post)

 It took a while but I had other things to do so I left it to run for a couple of hours.

 No surprise, this approach didn’t work at all.
 It was rather a blind shot and it failed miserably 😀

 Maybe disk firmware then?

-At this point, I decided to work a bit on disks firmware and try to dump some info about mysterious EMC hacks that prevent regular SATA disk from running.
-It wasn’t quite logical because as I wrote above, my friend at a data center managed to “brick” working disk with some sort of low-level format.
+At this point, I decided to work a bit on disk firmware and try to dump some info about mysterious EMC hacks that prevent regular SATA disks from running.
+It wasn’t quite logical because as I wrote above, my friend at a data center managed to “brick” a working disk with some sort of low-level format.